 Question: What does “minimum requirements” mean?
 What about full coverage and no-fault insurance?
 My parents say I need to know all of this if I want them to get me a car or buy one on my own.

 Every time you drive away, your parents take on a tremendous amount of risk.
 A teenager in a car can do a lot of damage.
 At minimum, insurance is about doing the right thing if you hit someone else.
 Additional coverage helps ensure that your family isn't bankrupted by your youthful mistakes, that your hospital bills are paid and that your car is repaired.

 States require certain car insurance coverage to make sure that all drivers can meet their responsibilities to others.
-(You can find the mandated minimum car insurance coverages for all states here.)

 When you hit someone else

 You’ll notice that what is required varies from state to state, but in general most states mandate that you have at least liability coverages of bodily injury and property damage on your auto insurance policy.